 An OUSD Asian Pacific Islander Education Task Force once represented API community agencies, educators and families and held ethnic specific parent conferences for API parents to provide information about their children’s education in language and in accessible community-based environments.
-We seek to build from this community work and innovate new approaches to supporting API students, working in collaboration with the African American Achievement Programs and the Latino Student Achievement Community Task Force within the Office of Equity, led by Deputy Chief of Equity Christopher P. Chatmon.
+We seek to build from this community work and innovate new approaches to supporting API students, working in collaboration with community partners and the African American Achievement Programs and the Latino Student Achievement Community Task Force within the Office of Equity.

 We work from data that shows disparities in equity for API students:

 - In the fall of 2016-17, Arab speaking students and Pacific Islanders were the lowest performing student groups in OUSD on the Scholastic Reading Inventory with 73% and 65% of the populations, respectively, reading multiple years below grade level.

 - At the end of 2016-17, 66% of Arabic speaking students were not on track to graduate.

 - At the end of 2016-17, 75% of Cambodian students and 91% of Arabic speaking students did not meet the state standard on the SBAC Math test.

 - 44% of Pacific Islander students are chronically absent from school and at risk of chronic absence in OUSD, and only 37% of Pacific Islander students completed their A-G college and graduation requirements in 2015-16.

 - According to a recent student survey conducted by AYPAL, 58% of Asian and Pacific Islander students do not feel safe while they are at school.
 Arabic and Cambodian language students report the highest levels of bullying at 67% and 63% respectively.